MouseLand/facemap/README.md

 Next it finds the pixel with the largest magnitude.
 It draws a box around that area (1/2 the size of the ROI) and then finds the center-of-mass of that region.
 It then centers the box on that area.
 It fits a multivariate gaussian to the pixels in the box using maximum likelihood (see [pupil.py](FaceMap/pupil.py) or [fitMVGaus.m](matlab/utils/fitMVGaus.m)).

 After a Gaussian is fit, it zeros out pixels whose squared distance from the center (normalized by the standard deviation of the Gaussian fit) is greater than 2 * sigma^2 where sigma is set by the user in the GUI (default sigma = 2.5).
 It now performs the fit again with these points erased, and repeats this process 4 more times.
 The pupil is then defined as an ellipse sigma standard deviations away from the center-of-mass of the gaussian.
+This is plotted with '+' around the ellipse and with one '+' at the center.

+If there are reflections on the mouse's eye, then you can draw ellipses to account for this "corneal reflection".
+You can add as many of these per pupil ROI as needed.
+The algorithm fills in these areas of the image with the predicted values, which allows for smooth transitions between big and small pupils.

 This raw pupil area trace is post-processed (see [smoothPupil.m](pupil/smoothPupil.m))).
 The trace is median filtered with a window of 30 timeframes.
 At each timepoint, the difference between the raw trace and the median filtered trace is computed.
 If the difference at a given point exceeds half the standard deviation of the raw trace, then the raw value is replaced by the median filtered value.